-> The sombre and tasty Arhar helps the body in many ways due to its reserves of amino acids and proteins.
+The sombre and tasty Arhar helps the body in many ways due to its reserves of amino acids and proteins.
 It helps in preventing cancer and lowers the cholesterol levels of the body.
-Good in fibre it is beneficial for the digestive system and releases constipation.
+Good in fibre and thus beneficial for the digestive system and releases constipation.
 Also considered to be valuable for the lungs and phlegm, Arhar also helps in alleviating many circulatory disorders.

 A Fact You Should Know!

-Toor Dal or pigeon peas are the oldest crop on the earth with cultivation that started around 3500 years ago.
-Today around 4.3 million pounds of pigeon pea is produced worldwide and out of this figure a total to 82% is exported from India.
+Toor Dal or Pigeon Peas are the oldest crop on the earth with cultivation that started around 3500 years ago.
+Today around 4.3 million pounds of pigeon peas is produced worldwide and out of this figure a total to 82% is exported from India.